 Feel free to season to your taste.
 This recipe tends to be a good generic broth for drinking and cooking.
 Some people don’t use salt because they prefer to add salt as needed.
 I like the salt added.
 I’ll throw veggie scraps in if convenient, but for the sake of time, I don’t typically add them.

 This makes about 9 pints of concentrated gelatinous broth.
-Depending on the use, I will add equal parts water to broth when using.
+Depending on the use, I will add equal parts of water to the broth when using.

 I hope you love it!
 Questions, comments, and shares are welcomed.